VRLabs/Weapon-Slash/README.md

 Merge the FX controller to your own FX controller, using the [Avatars 3.0 Manager](https://github.com/VRLabs/Avatars-3.0-Manager) tool.

 "WeaponSlash.Control" and "WeaponSlash.Sync" are synced parameters, so click their checkboxes within the tool to add them to your avatar's parameter asset.
+"WeaponSlash.Control" can optionally not be synced if you are otherwise driving it in a synced manner.

 "Weapon Slash.prefab" should go to the base of your Unity scene, which will give it base Unity scaling.